-When Carmen started singing in her school chorus at the age of six, she discovered a profound affinity for music.
+When Carmen started singing in school chorus at the age of six, she discovered a deep affinity for music.
 Growing up immersed in the angst-ridden alternative rock era of the 90s, Carmen’s earliest musical influences included Nirvana, Tori Amos and Nine Inch Nails.
-At thirteen she discovered her mother’s vinyl collection and listened endlessly to The Beatles Sgt.
+At thirteen she discovered her mother’s vinyl collection and listened endlessly to Sgt.
 Pepper’s Lonely Hearts Club Band, expanding her musical exposure into the classic rock realm of the 60s and 70s, where she found inspiration in favorites Joni Mitchell and Led Zeppelin.

 At nineteen, Carmen packed her passion for music and an old upright piano and moved from her native Los Angeles to San Diego, determined to give voice to the songs inside her.
 Secluded in her tiny cottage, Carmen taught herself to play, and the songs swiftly came.
 But personal struggles kept Carmen concealed with her songs for nearly a decade.
 During those years of singing in secret, Carmen focused on intellectual expansion and academic pursuits.
 She earned an undergraduate degree in psychology; and in the fall of 2008, she began law school.